Are You Prepared for an Emergency?

-- Some cash and a few dollars in change
+- Cash and a few dollars in change

 First Aid Kit

-The next item to have on hand in an emergency is a thorough first aid kit.
-When medical attention is needed during a disaster, a good first aid kit can be the difference between life and death.
+The next item to have on hand in an emergency is a thorough First Aid Kit.
+When medical attention is needed during a disaster, a good First Aid Kit can be the difference between life and death.
 These are just the basics, so you may want to add more depending on your specific needs.
 For optimal first aid preparedness, keep one at home, in your car, and know where the first aid stations are at your work.
-The key items for your first aid kits are:

 - A secure bag to contain first aid materials and keep them clean